yuvalmGS/gigaspaces-wiki-jekyll/xap10/custom-change-operation.markdown

 gigaSpace.change(query, new ChangeSet().custom(new MultiplyIntegerChangeOperation("votes", 2));
 {% endhighlight %}

-# What does the name means (getName() implementation)
+# The Name of a Custom Change Operation

-The custom operation is treated like the built-in change operations, in fact they are built-in implementations of the same mechanism, therefore the operation should have a unique name which is used in all the relevant places as described in [Change API Advanced](./change-api-advanced.html), such as configuring which operation are supported by a `SpaceSynchronizationEndpoint` implementation, using it inside space and replication filters to identify which custom change operation is executed etc.
+The custom operation is treated like the built-in change operations (in fact the build in implementations are using the same the same mechanism), therefore the operation should have a unique name which is used in all the relevant places as described in the [Change API Advanced Page](./change-api-advanced.html), such as configuring which operations are supported by a `SpaceSynchronizationEndpoint` implementation, using it inside space and replication filters to identify which custom change operation is executed, etc.

-# Guidlines which must be followed
+# Mandatory Implementation Requirements

 When implementing a custom change operation the following guidliness must be followed and fully understood.
-1. The provided {@link MutableServerEntry} is wrapping the actual object which is kept in space, therefore it is crucial to understand when a value is retrieved from the entry it points to the actual reference in the data structure of the space.
-The content of this reference should not be changed as it will affect directly the object in space and will break data integrity, transaction and visibility scoping (transaction abort will not restore the previous value).
-Changing a value should always be done via the {@link MutableServerEntry#setPathValue(String, Object)}.
+1. The provided {% javadoc com.gigaspaces.sync.change.MutableServerEntry %} is wrapping the actual object which is kept in space, therefore it is crucial to understand when a value is retrieved from the entry it points to the actual reference in the data structure of the space.
+The content of this reference should not be changed as it will directly affect the object in space and will break data integrity, transaction management and visibility scoping (e.g. transaction abort will not restore the previous value).
+Changing a value should always be done via the [MutableServerEntry](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/com/gigaspaces/sync/change/MutableServerEntry.html#setPathValue(String, Object)).
-Moreover, if you want to change a property within that value by invoking a method on that object (e.g. if the value is a list, adding an item to the list) first you must clone the fetched value first, and invoke the method on the cloned copy otherwise, for the reason explained here, you will change the existing data structure in the space without going the proper data update path and break data integrity.
+Moreover, if you want to change a property within that value by invoking a method on that object (e.g. if the value is a list, adding an item to the list), you must first clone the fetched value, and then invoke the method on the cloned copy.
+Otherwise, you will change the existing data structure in the space without going through the proper data update mechanism and will potentially break data integrity.

-Following is an example that adds the element 2 into an ArrayList that exists in the entry under a property named "listProperty" , the result sent to client if requested is the size of the collection after the change, note that we clone the ArrayList before modifying it as explained here.
+Below you can find an example that adds the element 2 into an ArrayList that exists in the entry under a property named "listProperty".
+The result sent to client (if requested) is the size of the collection after the change.
+Note that we clone the ArrayList before modifying it as explained above.

 {% highlight java %}
 public Object change(MutableServerEntry entry) {
   ArrayList oldValue = (ArrayList)entry.getPathValue("listPropery");
   if (oldValue == null)
     throw new IllegalStateException("No ArrayList instance exists under the given path 'listProperty', in order to add a value an ArrayList instance must exist");
   Collection newValue = (ArrayList)oldValue.clone()
   newValue.add(2);
   int size = newValue.size();